HSCs collected from matched healthy donor

 Once these eHSCs engraft, the patient may then receive a therapy that now attacks only the diseased cells that still have the target protein.

-Healthy cells are unrecognizable by targeted therapies
+Healthy cells are invisible to targeted therapies

 Our Proprietary Vor Platform